term-world/syllabus-template/CODE_OF_CONDUCT.md

 2. `Ignored` assignments (i.e. no evidence of assignment attempt)
 3. Plagiarism or other inappropriate/dishonest academic behavior

-Each of these circumstances affects evaluatoin differently.
+Each of these circumstances affects evaluation differently.

 ##### Note about assignment completion